 - Calculate fall distances

-- Demonstrate how to inspect equipment, don and doff a harness, and maintain 100% tie-off
+- Demonstrate how to inspect the equipment, don and doff a harness, and maintain 100% tie-off

 - Discuss the differences between permanent, temporary and structural anchors

 - Select the appropriate fall protection equipment when working in a platform